 Braun Series 7 & 9

-The Panasonic Arc3 works best as a trimmer, instead of a traditional razor.
-The interchangeable length allows you to trim down a beard without going for a completely smooth shave.
+The Panasonic Arc3 works best as a trimmer instead of a traditional razor.
+The interchangeable length allows you to trim down a beard without going for a completely beard smoother machine.
 Dermatologists that special in African-American skin, suggest this might be the best bet for men with sensitive skin.
 Because of the curly, course nature of your hair, you are prone to ingrown hairs, and razor bumps.
-Trimming, instead of going for a completely smooth shave, prevents this problem, and can lead to healthier skin.
-This electric shaver can get a smooth shave, if you desire, but that isn’t what it is best for.
+Trimming, instead of going for a completely smooth shave, prevents this problem and can lead to healthier skin.
+This electric shaver can get a smooth shave if you desire, but that isn’t what it is best for.
 If you are in the market for an electric shaver with superior trimming power, the Arc3 is a safe bet.

 Wahl Professional 8061 5-Star Series

 The Wahl Professional 8061, is an electric shaver that promises a close and precise shave without causing the skin irritation that black men with sensitive skin often face.
 It comes equipped with a “bump-free” razor, which helps to pick up the hair and prevent ingrown hairs and painful razor bumps.
 The Wahl is a good razor on very short hair, or a beard that is grown back in, but you’ll need to use a traditional trimmer prior to using the Wahl, as it tends to yank on longer hairs.
 While that won’t cause problems with the end result, it is certainly painful and can be avoided.